-• New road crossing evaluations/checklists (hydraulics, fish passage, wildlife passage, etc.).
+- New road crossing evaluations/checklists (hydraulics, fish passage, wildlife passage, etc.).
 As the developments proceed, proposed watercourse crossings will need to be sized based on the Regulatory floodlines and the standards provided by CLOCA (2020).
 The impact of the proposed watercourse crossings will also have to be incorporated into the Hec Ras model to define the impact on adjacent upstream lands.
 In some cases, it may be necessary to oversize structures in order to preserve lands that are proposed for development and to protect existing lands.
 In addition, these crossings must ensure that at any time of year, the free movement of water and the passage of fish may not be blocked or otherwise impeded up and down stream of the crossing, with the exception of a temporary blockage due to water crossing construction/removal activities.
 In most cases, clear-span bridges or open bottom culverts are preferred with appropriate span to accommodate natural channel migration.
 All in-water construction and removal activities must abide by the appropriate fisheries in-water timing windows documented in approved FMPs and/or forest management guides in order to avoid disrupting sensitive fish life stages.
 In cases where the fishery community inventories at the location of the proposed project are not well documented, the most restrictive in-water timing window must be used.
 All in-water construction and removal activities must be undertaken in an uninterrupted fashion and be completed in an appropriate timeframe to minimize the potential for site disturbance.
-The construction and removal activities must not employ the use of any explosives.

-- Master Environmental Servicing Plan / Master Drainage Plan - Note: Some modifications were made to the Secondary Plan land uses and boundaries after the Visual OTTHYMO model was developed.
-The model should therefore be updated to account for these changes. - Note: SWMF locations have already been identified as part of the Southeast Courtice and Southwest Courtice Secondary Plans. - Note: Approximate sizing of all stormwater ponds has also been completed, using 450 m3/ha to meet pre-development peak flows. - Note: The LID strategy was outlined in Section 7.1.2 to 7.1.5, and includes control of the runoff from the 27 mm storm using infiltration practices preferentially, followed by filtration measures and/or reuse.
-A minimum of the runoff volume of 5 mm shall be retained on site if it is not possible achieve the full volume due to the factors outlined in Section 7.1.2.1. - Note: A Conceptual Grading and Servicing Study is still required to identify required services or improvements to municipal infrastructure required to support development. - None of the requirements for an MESP/MDP the CEL Secondary Plan have been completed yet, and will have to be completed at a later date. - Note: While SWMF locations within the Courtice Employment Lands were assumed to be at the subcatchment outlet for this Subwatershed Study, they will have to be finalized as part of the MESP/MDP. - Note: Location planning and design of future stormwater management ponds should take into account adjacent developments within a catchment, rather than on a site-by-site basis, in order to identify opportunities to minimize the overall number of facilities by providing larger, more efficient centralized ponds.
+The construction and removal activities must not employ the use of any explosives. - Master Environmental Servicing Plan / Master Drainage Plan - Requirements for an MESP/MDP the CEL Secondary Plan have not been completed for the CEL Secondary Plan and will be required as the secondary plan moves forward. - Note: While SWMF locations within the Courtice Employment Lands were assumed to be at the subcatchment outlet for this Subwatershed Study, they will have to be finalized as part of the MESP/MDP. - Note: Location planning and design of future stormwater management ponds should take into account adjacent developments within a catchment, rather than on a site-by-site basis, in order to identify opportunities to minimize the overall number of facilities by providing larger, more efficient centralized ponds.
 The centralized ponds would provide benefits to both the development proponent and the City through savings in land and lower future maintenance requirements.
 From a land use perspective, ponds are 'green infrastructure' that contribute to the urban fabric and can contribute as a connective element in the overall pathways system.